 ISR Systems and Technology

-The MACHETE ladar sensor is successfully integrated onto a DHC-8 aircraft.
+The MACHETE ladar and processing subsystems were installed on a DHC-8 aircraft.

 top of page